Bumper (car): First standards 1971

 In 1971, the U.S. National Highway Traffic Safety Administration (NHTSA) issued the country's first regulation applicable to passenger car bumpers.
 Federal Motor Vehicle Safety Standard No. 215 (FMVSS 215), "Exterior Protection," took effect on 1 September 1972—when most automakers would begin producing their model year 1973 vehicles.
 The standard prohibited functional damage to specified safety-related components such as headlamps and fuel system components when the vehicle is subjected to barrier crash tests at 5 mph for front and 2.5 mph for rear bumper systems.
 The requirements effectively eliminated automobile bumper designs that featured integral automotive lighting components such as tail lamps.

 In October 1972, the U.S. Congress enacted the Motor Vehicle Information and Cost Saving Act (MVICS), which required NHTSA to issue a bumper standard that yields the "maximum feasible reduction of cost to the public and to the consumer".
 Factors considered included the costs and benefits of implementation, the standard's effect on insurance costs and legal fees, savings in consumer time and inconvenience, as well as health and safety considerations.

-The 1973 model year passenger cars sold in the U.S. used a variety of designs.
-They ranged from non-dynamic versions with solid rubber guards, to "recoverable" designs with oil and nitrogen filled telescoping shock-absorbers.
+The 1973 model-year passenger cars sold in the U.S. featured a variety of designs.
+They ranged from non-dynamic versions with solid rubber guards, to "recoverable" designs with oil and nitrogen-filled telescoping shock-absorbers.

-The standards were further tightened for the 1974 model year passenger cars, with standardized height front and rear bumpers that could take angle impacts at 5 mph with no damage to the car's lights, safety equipment, and engine.
+The standards were further tightened for the 1974 model year passenger cars, with standardized height front and rear bumpers that could withstand angled impacts at 5 mph with no damage to the car's lights, safety equipment, and engine.
 There was no provision in the law for consumers to 'opt out' of this protection.